French Bulldog Grooming Information

 Coat and skincare

 A common misconception about French Bulldogs is that they don’t require much grooming.
 This couldn’t be further from the truth!
-Frenchies require quite a bit of care to prevent matting and keep their coats healthy.
+Frenchies require much care to prevent matting and keep their coats healthy.
 They have very short hair and don’t shed, making them seem like a low-maintenance dog, but as with any breed, neglecting to brush or trim your Frenchie will lead to matting and hot spots.

 A key factor in grooming your French bulldog is to use the right equipment for the job.
-You’ll want to brush your dog with either a slicker brush or an undercoat rake; using these tools can help reduce shedding and make it easier to comb out.
+You’ll want to brush your dog with a slicker brush or an undercoat rake; these tools can help reduce shedding and make it easier to comb.

 Nail care

 Nails should be trimmed regularly as they can grow very long on dogs with short legs.
-Long nails can make walking uncomfortable and cause significant scratches on hardwood floors, so they must be kept at a reasonable length.
+Long nails can make walking uncomfortable and cause significant scratches on hardwood floors, so they must be kept reasonably long.
 Consider clipping if your dog doesn’t wear down their nails naturally by walking on concrete or other hard surfaces.

 Ear care